Here's What You Need to Know to Avoid This Nightmare

 What's Behind This Insidious Epidemic?

 As with most health issues, there are many factors involved in causing the problem.
 Here are a few of the most common ones:

 - Our modern lifestyle.
 In today's high-pressure, fast-paced, constant multitasking, 24/7 connected society, all too many folks just don't consider the importance of sleep.
 There's so much to do, and so little time to do it.
 Something has to give, and sadly, it is often going without adequate sleep.

 - Poor food choices.
 The ancient cliché “You are what you eat” once again shows up.
 Studies have shown that too much saturated fat and too many simple carbohydrates are related to sleep difficulties.
 Also, gluten can be a problem for some people, due to its effect on blood flow to the brain.
 And eating simple carbohydrates before bedtime can wreak havoc on blood sugar levels, another cause of sleep difficulties.
 Finally, food allergies should also be considered.
-If you are always tired after eating, quite possibly it could be a result of something you are eating on a regular basis.
+If you are always tired after eating, quite possibly it could be a result of something you are regularly eating.
 There are two options to deal with this.
 First, experiment.
 Try eliminating suspect foods one at a time, and see how you react.
 Make sure to keep a detailed journal.
 Second, consider a food allergy test.
 Those who eat healthily -- mainly related to fat intake -- tend to experience better sleep quality.